 - Portfolio presentation and interview with faculty/staff committee

-* Deadline for to apply for the Fall 2016 production is Friday, February 19.
-Look for signs in the Theatre Department, 105 Tyler Hall and notices sent on the list serve.
+* Deadline for to apply for the Fall 2017 production is Friday, February 17.
+Look for signs in the Theatre Department, Hewitt Office and notices sent on the list serve.
 Application information can be obtained from the department secretary at the beginning of the spring semester.

 Faculty and staff work as mentors with the directors and designers on the Honors Production.
 If you are interested in working on the production team for the Honors Production, it is recommended that you gain experience in stage management and assistant directing (for directors) and in assistant design, crew and crew head positions (for designers).